Learning Portuguese in India

 In addition, it supports research by sponsoring academic chairs and post-graduate courses, while also offering a scholarship program.

-The Portuguese Cultural Centre in New Delhi - now celebrating its 24th anniversary - offers Portuguese language courses for basic, intermediate and advanced levels.
-In September it started its 55th course.
+The Portuguese Cultural Centre in New Delhi - now celebrating its 26th anniversary - offers Portuguese language courses for basic, intermediate and advanced levels.
+In April, 2016 it starts its 58th course in Portuguese Language.

 The Centre also collaborates with various university departments offering Portuguese language courses, namely in the University of Delhi, the Jawaharlal Nehru University, the Jamia Millia Islamia and Jadavpur University.
 Instituto Camões has also signed MoUs with various Universities to promote teaching of Portuguese language in India.